aymericzip/intlayer/docs/en-GB/packages/intlayer/getMultilingualUrls.md

 module.exports = config;
 ```

-The above configuration ensures that the application recognizes `ENGLISH`, `FRENCH`, and `SPANISH` as supported languages and uses `ENGLISH` as the fallback language.
+The above configuration ensures that the application recognises `ENGLISH`, `FRENCH`, and `SPANISH` as supported languages and uses `ENGLISH` as the fallback language.

-Using this configuration, the `getMultilingualUrls` function can dynamically generate multilingual URL mappings based on the application's supported locales:
+Using this configuration, the `getMultilingualUrls` function can dynamically generate multilingual URL mappings based on the application’s supported locales:

 ```typescript
 getMultilingualUrls(